Android Central Verdict

 OnePlus 8 Hardware, screen and specs

 OnePlus makes some damn nice hardware that's right on par with any other phone maker at any price.
-And though it isn't experimenting with any exotic materials or new form factors, it nails the execution of a typical modern smartphone shape.
-Even for its lower-end phone, OnePlus is giving the 8 a great metal frame and dual-curved glass body befitting a higher price.
+And though it wasn't experimenting with any exotic materials or new form factors on this particular model, it nailed the execution of a typical modern smartphone shape.
+Even for its lower-end model, OnePlus gave the 8 a great metal frame and dual-curved glass body befitting a higher price.
 You also get nicely clicky buttons, a hardware mute switch and dual speakers that get really loud.
 The only thing to distract from this stellar hardware is haptic feedback that feels hollow and a little rattly.

 1080x2400 (20:9), 90Hz

 I'm happy I was provided the "interstellar glow" colorway, which shimmers and shifts colors between gold, pink, and blue depending on the lighting, and is accented by a subtle gold reflective metal frame.
 It's fingerprinty as hell, but it looks fantastic when it's clean and really stands out from a crowd.
 Things change if you get the "glacial green" color, which has a matte finish to its metal and glass, like the green and blue variants of the 8 Pro — it solves the fingerprint problem and has its own unique look, but is much more slippery as a result.

 This is as good a time as any to reiterate that OnePlus makes some of the best first-party cases in the business when it comes to design, quality, and value.
 The sandstone case has grippy ridges along the sides that are great, and it comes in neat colors as well — this turquoise one I have is superb.